Discover hundreds of clinical trials for virtually all types of cancer.

 Thank you all for being a part of Team Turnquist.
 I don’t know how my story will end but nowhere in my text will it read, I gave up.

-The Henry Ford Center for Cancer Surgery brings surgical excellence for patients of the Henry Ford Cancer Institute.
+The Henry Ford Cancer Institute's cancer surgery center is one of the largest and most experienced in the country.
 Our cancer surgeons focus on providing the most effective treatment for primary and metastatic cancer, including cancer research that may be your breakthrough.
 The combination of experience, technology and compassion is why more patients choose to come to Henry Ford than any other cancer facility in Michigan.